 - Suspending your Membership

-At any time (other than after you have given us notice to end your membership) you can suspend your membership for a minimum period of two calendar months and a maximum period of 6 months.
+At any time (other than after you have given us notice to end your membership) you can suspend your membership for a minimum period of two calendar months and a maximum period of three months.
 To suspend your membership you will need to complete a membership suspension form (available from Reception and on-line).

 The suspension period can take effect on any date after we have received the membership suspension form.
 This cannot be back-dated.

 You can only suspend your membership once in a calendar year.

 If you have suspended your membership, you will not be allowed entry into the Club as a guest during the period of suspension.

 If you have a linked membership (e.g. with a husband, wife or partner) and you suspend only your own membership, your husband, wife or partner will pay the equivalent full, single member (un-linked) rate for the period of the suspension.

 If you suspend the memberships of you and all your adult linked members, the membership of any linked children will also be suspended.

 If linked adult members both wish to suspend their membership, they must both sign the “membership suspension form”, and the suspension will not take effect until the form has been signed by both members and received at the Club.
 An adult member can suspend the membership of individual linked children, without them having to sign this form.